These pages are by me, Peter Smith. Before I retired, I used to teach logic and related things in the University of Cambridge.

 Before returning to Cambridge in 1998, I was in the Philosophy Department at the University of Sheffield for ten years, and before that was at UCW Aberystwyth (as it then was called, and where there was once a small but rather good department, closed as a result of the ‘Thatcher cuts’).
-In ancient history, I was at Trinity for eight years, where I took Part II Maths at the end of my second year, and then in my third year took Part III Maths (it’s been downhill all the way since).
+In ancient history, I was at Trinity for eight years, where I took Part II Maths at the end of my second year, and then in my third year got a distinction in Part III Maths (it’s really been downhill all the way since).
 In my fourth year, I took Part II Moral Sciences for light relief.
-Then, instead of going back to DAMPT, I stayed on trying to become a philosopher, for not-very-good reasons, and thereby missed out on some of the glory days of elementary particle physics.
+Then, instead of going back to DAMPT, I stayed on trying to become a philosopher, for not-very-good reasons, and thereby foolishly missed out on some of the glory days of elementary particle physics

 My amateurish philosophical curiosity used to range pretty widely.
 I wrote (with my then Aber colleague O.R.
 Jones) a once quite widely used textbook, The Philosophy of Mind: An Introduction (CUP, 1986).
 Thirty-five years on, it looks very much a product of its time, though I guess I still believe modified versions of quite a lot of it!
-And for twelve years until the end of 1999, I was editor of the philosophy journal Analysis, which was great fun and suited my butterfly mind (I could really never get the hang of this specializing malarky).
-But it was ludicrously time-consuming because I’m bad at delegating, though I like to think the journal flourished.
+And for twelve years until the end of 1999, I was editor of the philosophy journal Analysis, which I enjoyed and which suited my butterfly mind (I could really never get the hang of this specializing malarky).
+It was quite ludicrously time-consuming because I’m so bad at delegating, though I like to think the journal flourished.

-Rather more recently I wrote a philosophy of science book Explaining Chaos (CUP, 1998), which has some really rather pretty maths, if you like that kind of thing.
-The book’s main point is to deflate some over-excited philosophical views about ‘chaos theory’.
-(I’d put a few things just a bit differently now, and there are one or two technical glitches, and I was perhaps unnecessarily pessimistic at the end about the question whether you could ‘define’ chaos in a way neatly enough covering the usual paradigms.
+I wrote a philosophy of science book Explaining Chaos (CUP, 1998), which has some pretty maths, if you like that kind of thing.
+The book’s main point was to deflate some over-excited philosophical views about ‘chaos theory’.
+(I’d of course put a few things just a bit differently now; there are one or two technical glitches, and I was perhaps unnecessarily pessimistic at the end about the question whether you could ‘define’ chaos in a way neatly enough covering the usual paradigms.
 But the basic deflationary story still seems right to me.
 By permission of Cambridge University Press, you can download the whole book here.)

-I am also far-too-slowly writing a book about small ordinals and the consistency of arithmetic, and have other logical projects to keep me from getting bored in retirement, which will I suppose make up for those misspent years when I got diverted into philosophy when at heart I’m just another Trinity mathmo.
+I have various logical/mathematical projects to keep me from getting bored in retirement, which will I suppose make up for all those misspent years when I somehow got diverted into philosophy when it seems that at heart I’m really just another Trinity mathmo.